Chhipabarod: Transportation

 The town is connected with neighbouring districts and with major cities outside the state.
 State Highway No. 37A passes through the town.
 The nearest railway stations are Chhabra Gugor Railway station (17 km away) and Salpura Railway Station (17 km).
-The major railway station is Kota Junction (138 km).
+The nearest major railway station is Kota Junction (138 km).
 The town has a bus stand.
 The nearest major airports are Jaipur International Airport, Udaipur Airport, and Jodhpur Airport.
 These airports connect Rajasthan with the major cities of India such as Delhi and Mumbai.

 Education

 The town has good educational resources and infrastructure including some schools and one college.
-Schools are generally affiliated to Board of Secondary Education, Rajasthan.
+Schools are generally affiliated with the Board of Secondary Education, Rajasthan.